 Molecular genetic heterogeneity in the L2HGDH gene was reported in a series of 106 patients belonging to 83 families (Steenweg et al, 2010).
-The study reported 53 mutations, 35 of which were novel, and the majority were missense variants that invariably altered conserved amino acids.
+The study reported 53 mutations, 35 of them were novel and the majority were missense variants that invariably alter conserved amino acids.
 The main manifestations were developmental delay, cerebellar ataxia, epilepsy and macrocephaly.

-Characteristically, in patients with progression of the disease, WM changes and basal ganglia signal involvement became more diffuse resulting in atrophy of the cerebral WM atrophy (Steenweg et al, 2009; Fourati et al, 2016).
-A retrospective study of 14 brain MRI studies performed on 10 patients with L-2-HGA showed extensive confluent subcortical signals with symmetrical involvement of dentate nuclei and basal ganglia (Sudhakar et al).
-In the report, patient 1 did not show spread of WM abnormalities at the age of 16 years and both patients did not show the involvement of basal ganglia.
-This finding might represent a genotype-phenotype correlation, or represent one end of the spectrum of MRI abnormalities in this disorder.
-However, because there were so many different genotypes, it was not possible to define a specific phenotype associated with each mutation.
+Characteristically, in patients with progression of the disease, WM changes and basal ganglia signal involvement become more diffuse resulting in atrophy of the cerebral WM atrophy (Steenweg et al, 2009; Fourati et al, 2016).
+A retrospective study of 14 brain MRI studies performed in 10 patients with L-2-HGA showed extensive confluent subcortical signals with symmetrical involvement of dentate nuclei and basal ganglia (Sudhakar et al).
+In our report, patient 1 did not show spread of WM abnormalities at age 16 years and both patients did not show involvement of basal ganglia.
+This finding may represent a genotype-phenotype correlation, or represent one end of the spectrum of MRI abnormalities in this disorder.
+However, because there are so many different genotypes, it is not possible to define a specific phenotype associated with each mutation.

-Treatment of a 40-year -old female with L-2-HGA who had limb spasticity, tremor, severe dystonia involving the neck and arms, and mild cognitive delay with levocarnitine and FAD resulted in improvement of dystonia and tremor and normalization of gait and decreased urinary excretion of L-2-Hydoxyglutaric acid after six months of treatment.

-The clinical improvement was maintained for more than four years after the start of therapy (Samuraki et al, 2008).
+Treatment of a 40-year -old female with L-2-HGA who had limb spasticity, tremor, severe dystonia involving the neck and arms, and mild cognitive delay with levocarnitine and FAD resulted in improvement of dystonia and tremor and normalization of gait and decreased urinary excretion of L-2-Hydoxyglutaric acid after 6 months of treatment.
+The clinical improvement was maintained for more than 4 years following after the start of therapy (Samuraki et al, 2008).
 Successful therapy was also reported with riboflavin (100 mg daily) in a 16-year-old boy resulting in partial improvement of cognitive and motor function within days of treatment.
-Decreased excretion of L-2-hydroxyglutaric acid was noted after three months of treatment (Yilmaz et al, 2009).
-Interruption of riboflavin treatment was followed by the recurrence of the symptoms and increased urinary excretion L-2-hydroxyglutaric acid.

-In contrast to these reports, a nine-year-old female with L-2-HGA developed progressive tremor, ataxic gait, dysarthria and mental retardation despite treatment with riboflavin (200 mg/day) (Jequier et al, 2008).
-She had persistent L-2-hydroxyglutaric acid in body fluids after two months of treatment.
+Decreased excretion of L-2-hydroxyglutaric acid was noted after 3 months of treatment (Yilmaz et al, 2009).
+Interruption of riboflavin treatment was followed by recurrence of symptoms and increased urinary excretion L-2-hydroxyglutaric acid.
+In contrast to these reports, a 9-year-old female with L-2-HGA developed progressive tremor, ataxic gait, dysarthria and mental retardation despite treatment with riboflavin (200 mg/day) (Jequier et al, 2008).
+She had persistent of L-2-hydroxyglutaric acid in body fluids after two months of treatment.
 Her sister died suddenly at the age of 11 months during intercurrent illness.
 Both were homozygous for a splice site mutation in L2HGDH gene.

-The patients showed partial improvement of ataxia and speech after six months of treatment with levocarnitine and riboflavin but unfortunately re-hospitalization for evaluation of neurological status and biochemical investigations was denied.

-Although the researchers reported a novel mutation in the L2HGDH gene, the small sample size was the main limitation of the study which made genotype-phenotype correlation difficult
+Our patients showed partial improvement of ataxia and speech after 6 months of treatment with levocarnitine and riboflavin but unfortunately re-hospitalization for evaluation of neurological status and biochemical investigations was denied.
+Although we reported a novel mutation in the L2HGDH gene, the small sample size was the main limitation of the study which makes genotype-phenotype correlation difficult